 When programming Clojure, developers use the REPL (Read Eval Print Loop) extensively.
 The usual workflow is to develop interactively, building your program up bit by bit and evaluating as you go in the REPL.
 Let's get a basic project going and start a REPL for it.

 Here's how to start a new project.
 From the welcome screen, click the "Create New Project" link, or if you already have a project open in IntelliJ you can use .
 In the following dialog, choose "Clojure" from the list of project types on the left-hand side.
 You'll then have a list of Clojure project types to choose from on the right.

 All your project needs to work is to have the Clojure jar attached to it, but most developers prefer to use a build tool such as Leiningen or deps.edn to manage their dependencies and to handle things like running programs and starting REPLs.
 We'll use Leiningen in this example:

 You don't need Leiningen installed on your computer for this, Cursive will automatically download it when it's first required.
 On the next screen, give your project a name and decide where to put it:

 On this screen you're also asked to choose a "Project SDK".
 On the JVM, this means the JDK or JRE you want to use.
 If you have a JDK installed then click "New..." to set it up in IntelliJ, it will detect it automatically.
-If you don't have one already installed Cursive will create one for you called "IDE SDK", which uses the JRE bundled with IntelliJ itself.
+If you don't have one already installed IntelliJ will create one for you which uses the JRE bundled with IntelliJ itself.
 This works fine for Clojure and means that you don't need to download a JDK to get started.

 There are a few other options there for the Leiningen template to use, but for a simple project we won't worry about those for now.
 Click Finish and you'll have a new project!
 It might take a short while to create, depending on whether Cursive has to download Leiningen and so on.